Ishan534/mcdonalds-segmentation/README.md

 # mcdonalds-segmentation
-Research on mcdonalds using ML tools
+Analysis of mcdonalds market stratagies, using ML tools